 From your Dashboard, go to Posts > Add New in the left column.
 Alternatively, you can hover over the “+ New” link at the top of your screen and choose “Post” from the dropdown menu that appears.

 Compose your post.
-You can write directly in WordPress, but a lot of people choose to write in a text editor and then paste their completed post into WordPress when it’s done.
-A major benefit to this is not slowing down your site while WordPress constantly autosaves as you go.
+You can write directly in WordPress, but a lot of people choose to write in a text editor and then paste their completed job into WordPress when it’s done.
+A significant benefit to this is not slowing down your site while WordPress constantly autosaves as you go.

 Add a link.
 To create a link in your post, highlight the text you want to be the link and click the link icon (looks like a chain link) in the formatting options box.
-A popup will appear where you can paste the URL of the page you want linked.
+A popup will appear where you can paste the URL of the page you want to link to.

 Select the category (or categories) and tag(s).
 On the right side of your screen, you’ll have the option to select or add new categories and tags for your post.